 - Free Assessment

-The International Skilled Worker - Occupations In-Demand sub-category of the Saskatchewan Immigrant Nominee Program (SINP) has reopened for 1,000 new applications.
+The International Skilled Worker - Express Entry sub-category of the Saskatchewan Immigrant Nominee Program (SINP) has reopened for 1,000 new applications.
 This intake period, which started on October 26, comes nearly three months after the previous intake on July 27.

 CanadaVisa.com｜1980 Sherbrooke Street West, Suite 800｜Montreal QC, Canada｜H3H 1E8